jakelandis/javaStack/README.md

 # Java Stack

-A small application to help showcase a basic Java stack for building REST services using Jersey, HK2, Jetty, Gradle, SLF4J, and logback with support for basic authentication, JSON data binding, and async processing.
+A small application to help showcase a basic Java stack for building REST services using Jersey, OpenAPI, HK2, Jetty, Gradle, SLF4J, and logback with support for basic authentication, JSON data binding, and async processing.

 ## Run the project